What do you really know about Depression and Anxiety?

 1. Curb the ‘What If?’ thoughts by helping them to focus on the present

-The feeling of fear is disproportionate to the actual situation.
-You can help bring the the person going through the attack back into the present by encouraging them to focus on manageable tasks,
+You can help bring the person going through the attack back into the present by encouraging them to focus on manageable tasks, for example, naming the objects or colors around them, or

-Call it what it is (anxiety, a panic attack) and don’t wish the attack away.
-Accept it and encourage your friend to give it time to pass.
-SADAG suggests asking your friend to rate the feeling of
+Call it what it is (anxiety, a panic attack), and don’t wish the attack away.

 3. Ask and affirm, don’t assume